Estimated Reading Time: 15 mins

 So a gentle reminder to my PMDD community — PMDD isn’t you.

-The emotions will come and may seem real but hold onto faith and remember who you actually are.
+The emotions will come and may seem real, but hold onto faith and remember who you truly are.

 Image by RDNE stock project on pexels

-The reason why I continue my life as normal irrespective of whether I’m experiencing the severe symptoms or not, is because my life practices and disciplines are the real me.
+The reason why I continue life as normal irrespective of whether I’m experiencing the symptoms or not, is because my life practices and disciplines are reflective of the real me.

-I’m determined to live the life I want not the one the condition tries to dictate.
+I’m determined to live the life I want, not the life the condition tries to dictate.

 I relentlessly keep living because I’m so much stronger than I think.